Writing Decent Code

 }

-However sometimes this is not possible or leads to a very complex logical expression.
+However, sometimes this isn't possible or leads to a very complex logical expression.
 In this case we can check the "inverted" conditions one by one and "early exit" if something doesn't match:

 function taskMatchesCriteria(task, status, userId, daysUntilDeadline) {